LBlend/mann-eller-kvinne-frontend/README-en.md

 yarn install
 ```

+2. Create a copy of the [.env.example](.env.example) file and name it `.env`.
+Then, replace the URL within it with one pointing at your own instance of the backend.

-2. Run the web app
+3. Run the web app

 ```
 yarn dev